 About Noiana Marigo

-Noiana is head of the firm's International Arbitration group in the Americas and co-head of the firm's Latin America practice.
+Noiana is global co-head of the firm's International Arbitration group and co-head of the firm's Latin America practice.

 Noiana is civil and common law trained and has acted as counsel and arbitrator in more than 45 high-stakes, cutting-edge commercial and investment treaty arbitrations conducted under the auspices of the ICSID, ICC, PCA and/or ICDR, and under the UNCITRAL rules in both English and Spanish.